Quansight-Labs/uarray/docs/libauthor_docs.rst

 ------------------------------------------------------

 First of all, the backend's ``__ua_convert__`` method is tried.
-If this returns :obj:`NotImplemented`, then the backend is skipped, otherwise its ``__ua_function__`` protocol is tried.
+If this returns :obj:`NotImplemented`, then the backend is skipped, otherwise, its ``__ua_function__`` protocol is tried.
 If a value other than :obj:`NotImplemented` is returned, it is assumed to be the final return value.
 Any exceptions raised are propagated up the call stack, except a